-All proxies duly executed and received by the Company, unless such proxies have been previously revoked, will be voted on all matters presented at the Annual Meeting in accordance with the instructions given therein by the person executing such proxy or, in the absence of such instructions, will be voted FOR (1) the election to the Board of Directors of each of the fourteen nominees identified in this Proxy Statement; (2) approval of the Amended Stock Plan; and (3) the ratification of the selection of KPMG LLP as the Company's independent auditors for 1999.
+All proxies duly executed and received by the Company, unless such proxies have been previously revoked, will be voted on all matters presented at the Annual Meeting in accordance with the instructions given therein by the person executing such proxy or, in the absence of such instructions, will be voted (1) FOR the election to the Board of Directors of each of the eleven nominees identified in this Proxy Statement; (2) FOR the ratification of the selection of KPMG LLP as the Company's independent auditors for 2001; and (3) FOR approval of the Amended Stock Plan.
 The Company has no knowledge of any other matters to be brought before the meeting.
-The deadline for receipt by the Secretary of the Company of stockholder proposals for inclusion at the Annual Meeting was November 13, 1998, and no proposals were received.
+The deadline for receipt by the Secretary of the Company of stockholder proposals for inclusion in the proxy materials for presentation at the Annual Meeting was December 3, 2000.
+No stockholder proposals are included in the proxy materials.
 However, if any other matters are properly presented before the Annual Meeting for action, in the absence of other instructions it is intended that the persons named in the enclosed proxy and acting thereunder will vote in accordance with their best judgment on such matters.

 The submission of a signed proxy will not affect a stockholder's right to attend, or to vote in person at, the Annual Meeting.
-Stockholders who execute a proxy may revoke it at any time before it is voted by filing a written revocation with the Secretary of the Company at 625 Madison Avenue, 16th Floor, New York, New York 10022, Attention: Secretary, by executing a proxy bearing a later date or by attending the Annual Meeting and voting in person.
+Stockholders who execute a proxy may revoke it at any time before it is voted by filing a written revocation with the Secretary of the Company at 625 Madison Avenue, 6th Floor, New York, New York 10022, Attention: Secretary, by executing a proxy bearing a later date or by attending the Annual Meeting and voting in person.